kimf/tisdagsgolfen-rn-apollo/README.md

 const Home = lazy(() => import('./pages/Home'));
 ```

-- New Scoring Session
+- use "whyDidYouUpdate" and Profiler heavily!
-- Show and link ActiveScoringSession on frontpage
+- Check in \_Archived/tisdagsgolfen-hasura-react-apollo for react-cache usage